mfthomps/Labtainers/README.md

 ## Distribution and Use
-Labtainers was created by United States Government employees at The Center for the Information Systems Studies and Research (CISR) at the Naval Postgraduate School NPS.
+Labtainers was created by United States Government employees at The Center for Cybersecurity and Cyber Operations (C3O) at the Naval Postgraduate School NPS.
 Please note that within the United States, copyright protection is not available for any works created  by United States Government employees, pursuant to Title 17